 - The right to be treated with fairness, dignity and respect.

 - Parents and guardians of minor victims.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Food and commissary

 To find this information, you will have to do a driving records search.

 Have you ever searched for criminal records?
 Was it easy?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records and backgrounds, and your story could make it easier for others.